MattSzymonski/HackYeah22/README.md

 ## Intro to game

 Year 1655 was not gentle for Polish-Lithuanian Commonwealth.
-After Cossak-Polish War lead by Bogdan Chmielnicki ravaged most of nowadays Ukraine and Lithuania heavily incapacitating Commonwealth prowess, yet another threat loomed over the Kingdom.
+After Cossack-Polish War lead by Bogdan Chmielnicki ravaged most of nowadays Ukraine and Lithuania heavily incapacitating Commonwealth prowess, yet another threat loomed over the Kingdom.

 The Deluge...